 The TransAlta Electrical Power Industry Centre (TransAlta epiCentre) represents the future of electrical power-one of the world's most critical industries.
 The epiCentre is a leading world centre for advanced technology development and training excellence in conventional and alternative sources of power.
 The centre has further enhanced MacPhail School of Energy's Electrical Engineering Technology and Power Engineering Technology programs and lab facilities.

 Each day, the oil and gas sector deals with environmental issues concerning air quality and greenhouse gas emissions, deregulation of industry standards and practices, consumer advocacy groups, and achieving Voluntary Challenge goals.
 To address these issues, companies must have skilled environmental technical specialists.
 The Encana Environmental Technology Centre responds to industry needs by offering environmental training programs.
 This $3.7 million Centre provides MacPhail School of Energy students with a solid foundation in environmental work, both in field operations and in the lab.
 Industry personnel also have the opportunity to upgrade and expand their current skills using state-of-the-practice technology.
 This Centre opened in 2000 and was spearheaded by Encana and supported by other industry partners.

 The $9-million BP Control Engineering Technology Centre opened in 1996 to meet industry demand for skilled networking and industrial control workers.
 Today the Centre is a high-tech, applied learning environment for MacPhail's engineering diploma and degree programs.
-Our industry partners also use these labs for showcasing new technology, developing and testing applications, and training personnel.
+Our industry partners also use these labs for showcasing the new technology, developing and testing applications, and training personnel.

 There are six labs in the multi-disciplinary BP Centre: